Skip to content

 Eligibility

-The NY Green Bank can participate in projects located in the State of New York and eligible, commercially-proven technologies include : solar, wind, and other renewable energy generation technologies, energy efficiency measures, electricity load reduction, on-site generation and similar projects that support the State’s clean energy objectives.
+The NY Green Bank can participate in projects located in the State of New York and eligible, commercially-proven technologies include: solar, wind, and other renewable energy generation technologies, energy efficiency measures, electricity load reduction, on-site generation and similar projects that support the State’s clean energy objectives.

-Interested participants may submit a proposal for financing arrangements to NY Green Bank through it’s open solicitation.
-NY Green Bank has a standing Request for Proposals (RFP) available on its website: www.greenbank.ny.gov, which remains open, and proposals are evaluated as they are received.
+Interested participants may submit a proposal for financing arrangements to NY Green Bank through its open solicitation.
+NY Green Bank has a standing Request for Proposals (RFP) available on its website, which remains open, and proposals are evaluated as they are received.
 The RFP must include the description of the project, financing structure and an explanation of why NY Green Bank financing is required in order to complete the transaction (why is the private sector not financing this project on its own?
-How, with Green Bank financing, will this project will lead to more, similar projects getting done?).
+How, with Green Bank financing, will this project lead to more, similar projects getting done?).
 NY Green Bank will consider different criteria such as expected financial returns, creditworthiness, scalability of the project, greenhouse gas reduction potential, and other considerations well in advance of financing the project.
-In most cases, the bank will invest alongside other capital provides and work with industry participations who deal directly with end-use customers.
+In most cases, the bank will invest alongside other capital providers and work with industry participants who deal directly with end-use customers.
 While there is no maximum or minimum project size NY Green Bank will consider, the expected project range is between NY $5 million to $50 million.

-NY-Sun Loan Program08/07/2009/22/235540
+NY-Sun Loan ProgramNYSERDA10/11/2303/28/245540

 NY-Sun loan program is part of broader NY-Sun Initiative program to accelerate the use of solar PV across the State.
 In addition to cash incentives, NY-Sun Initiative also provides State sponsored low-interest financing options to install solar PV systems.
 The financing for the program is made available through the Green Jobs- Green New York (GJGNY) Act of 2009.